Table of Contents[Hide][Show]

 Limitations of Lowering A1c With Medication

 A medication can only lower A1c so much.
 Take Metformin as an example.
-This is one of the most prescribed anti-glycemic medications available.
+This is one of the most prescribed glucose-lowering medications available.
 The maximum reduction a person will see from taking Metformin at the highest dosage is 1.5%.

-The same is true for other medications, the maximum reduction effect is 1.5% for sulfonylureas; whereas others such as sodium glucose transport inhibitor-2s (SGLT2) or DPP-4 inhibitors, the maximum reduction effect is 0.7%.
+The same is true for other medications, the maximum reduction effect is 1.5% for sulfonylureas; whereas others such as sodium glucose transport inhibitor-2s (SGLT2) or DPP-4 inhibitors, the maximum reduction effect is only 0.7%.

-Plus, if you’re taking more and more medication, your blood sugar may look better, but this indicates your diabetes is actually getting worse.
+Here’s the thing: if you’re taking more and more medication, your blood sugar may look better, but this doesn’t mean your diabetes is improving.
+In fact, it often means it’s getting worse.
+That’s because medications address symptoms but don’t tackle the root causes of elevated blood sugar.

 How To Lower A1c Without Medication